mikeizbicki/ucr-cs100/textbook/tools/vim/morevim/morevim.md

 ![Creating Viewports] (gifs/viewports.gif)

-If you want to view one or more files on a single screen at a time, then `:split` and `:vsplit` will allow you to split to screen to view multiple files.
+If you want to view one or more files on a single screen at the same time, then `:split` and `:vsplit` will allow you to split to screen in order to view multiple files.
-Splitting views can be useful when you need to refer to multiple files at once, such as referring to a header file and its implementation.
+Splitting views can be useful when you need to refer to multiple files at once.
+This can be useful when reading a header file and its implementation, or viewing different parts of a larger file.

 ```
 :split